|River||Trip Name||Class||Min Age||Basecamp|

 |Blue River||Blue River 1/2 day||2/3||6||Frisco|

 Beginner river rafting adventures are a perfect activity for the whole family.
-Everyone from children (as young as five years old) to parents and grandparents will enjoy beginner rafting in the Colorado Rocky Mountains.
+Everyone from children (as young as five years old, depending on the water levels) to parents and grandparents will enjoy beginner rafting in the Colorado Rocky Mountains.
 It’s a great way to get the whole family to experience nature and the outdoors while remaining within everyone’s comfort levels.

 Beginner Colorado rafting adventures are the perfect outdoor activity for people who are more timid or those who are not as comfortable around water.
 Remember, river rafting is a lot more then just crazy whitewater.
 It is wildlife, nature, and history brought to you by knowledgeable, professional guides.
 All these factors make a day outside in the Colorado Rocky Mountains one you will never forget.